bplaat/ccontinue/README.md

 void Person::Free() {
     if (this->name != NULL) free(this->name);
-    Object::Free(this); // Super method call to previous class }
+    Object::Free(this); // <-- Super method call to previous class
+}
 ```

+The attributes that are implemented are for now and it arguments:
+- `@Get(type)` Generate a getter method for this field
+- `@Set(type)` Generate a setter method for this field
+- `@Prop(type)` A shortcut to generate a setter and a getter (same as `@Get` `@Set`)
+- `@Init(initFunction)` Use this field as an argument for the generated `Init` method
+- `@Free(freeFunction)` Free this field in the generated `Free` method
+- `@Extend(class)` For a class pointer as a field: generate wrapper functions for all methods of this class field

 ### Class inheritance
 The last code is a super method call to previous class.
-All classe inherit from the base class called `Object` with the defination:
+All classe inherit from the base class called `Object` with the defination this is handy because now we can enforce that the first function in the vtbl always is the `Init` method and the second is always the `Free` method.
+We can also do some more generic stuff like that the build in [List](std/list.bc) class frees all its object when it is self freed:
 ```
 abstract class Object {
     void Init();